Tallinn Digital Nomad Guide

 • Bring €100 cash for the application.

-Old Town Medieval, central, close to sights, pricier, great for short stays
+Old Town Medieval, central, close to sights, pricier Short stays High

 • Airbnb: Efficient for short–medium stays, €650–1,100/month (1BR)